 At the next town, Pukaki, is the turn-off to Mt Cook.
-At Mt Cook Village are a multitude of things to do, starting with a visit to Sir Ed Hillary Museum, and including Glacier Kayaking or Skiing, and Heli-skiing.
+At Mt Cook Village is a multitude of things to do, starting with a visit to Sir Ed Hillary Museum, and including Glacier Kayaking or Skiing, and Heli-skiing.
 When you have seen all the Aoraki Mount Cook National Park has to offer, continue the drive to Twizel, in the heart of Lord of the Rings Country.
 Lake Ruataniwha has a world-class rowing facility, and cycling is also catered for in this area with the Alps2Ocean cycle trails.
 On to Omarama, where you can visit a salmon farm, or see the clay cliffs.
 Enjoy a picnic or swim in the Ahuriri River just under the bridge.
 You are now travelling through the Lindis Pass road, which some claim to be the most picturesque of the journey.
 Look out for the old Lindis Hotel ruins, before dropping down to Tarras where SH 8a will take you to Wanaka with its scenic lake and amazing biennial air shows- Warbirds over Wanaka.

 Back to SH 8 and follow the shores of Lake Dunstan until you reach Cromwell.
 The original town of Cromwell lies at the bottom of Lake Dunstan, but many of the older buildings were moved and can now be seen in 'Old Cromwell Town'.
-As a gold rush town, Cromwell has a history dating back to the mid 1800s, when gold diggers came to search for their fortunes in the rivers of the area.
+As a gold rush town, Cromwell has a history dating back to the mid-1800s, when gold diggers came to search for their fortunes in the rivers of the area.
 Since then, the building of the Clyde Dam, downriver, has meant the flooding of the valley and old township.
-Cromwell is now the centre of a fruit and wine growing area and is a great place to get the most delicious fresh fruit in season.
-As you leave Cromwell behind you are heading into the Kawarau Gorge and on the far side you will see the Goldfields Mining Centre.
+Cromwell is now the centre of a fruit and wine-growing area and is a great place to get the most delicious fresh fruit in season.
+As you leave Cromwell behind you are heading into the Kawarau Gorge and on the far side, you will see the Goldfields Mining Centre.
 Head past Roaring Meg, the small hydro-electric station in the Gorge and look out for the Kawarau Suspension Bridge.
 Here you will see Bungy Jumpers leaping off the famous Bridge at the home of modern Bungy Jumping.
-Just down the road you will see the outskirts of Queenstown overlooking Lake Whakatipu and above the town, the beautiful Remarkables.
+Just down the road, you will see the outskirts of Queenstown overlooking Lake Whakatipu and above the town, the beautiful Remarkables.

 Hot Air Ballooning - Adult from $395 Child from $320 (3-4 hour flight)